DelsonTan/ChattyApp/README.md

-React Boilerplate
+ChattyApp
 =====================

-A minimal and light dev environment for ReactJS.
+A chat application that allows multiple users to communicate with each other.
+A user can send messages, see all messages that have been posted to the server, and see notifications for when a user has joined or left the server, or changed their names.

+On the front end, this application uses the React library, and supplementary tools for Node including Webpack and Babel.
+On the back end, the server uses Express for routes and WebSockets for multi-user real-time updates.

 ### Usage

-Clone the boilerplate and create your own git repo.
+Clone this repository and create your own git repo.

 ```
-git clone git@github.com:lighthouse-labs/react-simple-boilerplate.git
+git clone git@github.com:DelsonTan/ChattyApp.git chattyapp
-cd react-simple-boilerplate
+cd chattyapp
 git remote rm origin
 git remote add origin [YOUR NEW REPOSITORY]
 # Manually update your package.json file
 ```

-Install the dependencies and start the server.
+Install the dependencies and start the front-end server.

 ```
 npm install